nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Main Components of MyLedger
+`Parser:` Processes the inputs made by the user and converts into a sensible form for further processing.

+`Commands:` Matches the input command with the respective commands created and executes the command result.

+`Expenditure Type:` Expenditure information that allows the users to access their input data from the respective command classes.

+`Storage:` Stores, reads and updates the user input into their hard disk.

+### Parser

 ## Product scope
 ### Target user profile